 Diabetes and cardiovascular disease (CVD) are both global epidemics.
 They are currently among the leading causes of morbidity and mortality worldwide, particularly affecting populations in low- and middle-income populations.
 Their negative effects are accelerated by globalization, rapid unplanned urbanization and increasingly sedentary lifestyles.

-Taking Diabetes to Heart is a new multi-country study, developed by the International Diabetes Federation (IDF) in partnership with Novo Nordisk, focused on CVD awareness and knowledge among people living with type 2 diabetes.
-The study - the first of its kind in the world - builds on the IDF global report on Diabetes and Cardiovascular Disease (2016), which includes recommendations to reduce the burden of CVD among people with diabetes and the general population.
+Taking Diabetes to Heart was a multi-country study, developed by the International Diabetes Federation (IDF) in partnership with Novo Nordisk, focused on CVD awareness and knowledge among people living with type 2 diabetes.
+The study - the first of its kind in the world - built on the IDF global report on Diabetes and Cardiovascular Disease (2016), which includes recommendations to reduce the burden of CVD among people with diabetes and the general population.

-Results from the survey will be used to inform policy and decision-making around this common and serious complication of diabetes.
-The study will culminate with a comprehensive report with country specific results and a set of resources related to diabetes and CVD in particular countries and around the world.
+The results from the survey will be used to inform policy and decision-making around this common and serious complication of diabetes.